 It’s possible to become conversational in Tagalog by using language apps, but only if you use them correctly.
 The most important aspect of language learning is to study consistently.
 Apps are one of the best ways to learn Tagalog because they are flexible and convenient.
-That means you study whenever you have time and you don’t need to follow a strict schedule.
+You can study whenever you have time and don’t need to follow a strict schedule.

 Using a couple of different apps at the same time is also beneficial.
 Each app contains different content and can fill in the “holes” in the other apps’ content.
 This will give you a more well-rounded study session.